BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/19_2_Paying_a_Invoice.md

 ### Paying Your Invoice Across the Network

-Note that you do _not_ need to have a channel with a node in order to pay them.
+However, you do _not_ need to have a channel with a node in order to pay them.
 There just needs to be a reasonable route across the Lightning Network.

 Imagine that you received this teeny payment request for 11,111 msat:
 ```